 Description

-The entrance (west) elevation is roughly three bays wide with a broad, shallow gable breaking the roof eaves at the centre.
-The entrance is recessed with a timber door with a leaded central light, fanlight and sidelights.
-There is a stone canopy above the door supported on decorative metal brackets.
-To the left of the entrance is a four-light, pink granite, bay window with square-pane leaded glass and granite mullions.
+The west-facing entrance elevation is roughly three bays wide, with a shallow gable breaking the roof eaves centrally.
+The recessed entrance has a timber door with a leaded central light, fanlight, and sidelights, sheltered by a stone canopy supported on decorative metal brackets.
+A four-light pink granite bay window with square-pane leaded glass and granite mullions is positioned to the left of the entrance.

-The north elevation comprises a two-storey and attic gabled section to the right and a single-storey and attic range abutting to the left.
-The gabled section to the right has a shallow ground floor bay window with granite margins and an eight-light square window at the first floor.
-The lower range to the left has a small central gablet breaking the roof eaves.
+The north elevation comprises a two-storey and attic gabled section to the right, and a single-storey and attic range abutting to the left.
+The gabled section has a shallow ground-floor bay window with granite margins, and an eight-light square window at the first floor.
+The lower range has a small central gablet breaking the roof eaves.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.